Remote integration model: Methods

 In traditional remote broadcast production, multiple cameras routed to a vision mixer and microphones routed to a mixing console, operated by a technical director receiving orders from a director in an on-site studio or production truck (OB van) connected to a transmission network, either a fiber access or a satellite uplink via a SNG truck.
 A REMI workflow instead routes camera and audio feeds via dedicated fiber optic, communications satellite, or facility or cellular internet connections to a remote production center.
 Such consolidation allows one production staff and set of equipment to produce multiple events, in sequence or simultaneously, without traveling, setting up, and tearing down production equipment between events.
 For simple one-camera productions, only a single on-site camera operator might be necessary.

 This workflow also allows commentators to call events from the live feeds without being on-site.
-For example, all NBC Sports commentary of the 2022 Winter Olympics in Beijing was done remotely.
+For example, Matt Vasgersian called Los Angeles Angels games from MLB Network's studio in Secaucus, New Jersey to accommodate his day-to-day role at the channel.
+Prior to COVID-19, San Francisco Giants color commentator Mike Krukow had already planned to call selected games remotely, as his inclusion body myositis had made him unfit to travel with the team.

 REMI production methods can be further streamlined by use of cloud computing production tools, further eliminating part or all of the centralized production facility.
 BT Sport engaged a test of such a cloud-based workflow for a UEFA Youth League match using aggregated cellular links and local broadband to also eliminate the need for dedicated transport connections.